-All parents of children in the EYFS are invited to an annual curriculum meeting at the start of the autumn term, when the aims of the year's curriculum, the topics that will be studied and the methods of delivering the curriculum through play, structured activities and outdoor activities will be briefly explained.
+All parents of children in the EYFS are invited to an annual curriculum meeting at the start of the autumn term, as well as the termly parent coffee mornings, when the aims of the term's curriculum, the topics that will be studied and the methods of delivering the curriculum through play, structured activities and outdoor activities will be briefly explained.
 Your daughter's school calendar lists the visits that are due to take place over the coming term.
 We will send you a letter well in advance, telling you about every visit and, if appropriate, its cost and whether it involves an extension to the normal length of the school day.
 All visits are optional.